Auxiliary Academic Resources

 Study Abroad Programs and International Internships

-In fulfillment of the mission of TAMUK, OISP encourages undergraduate and graduate students to spend a summer, a semester or, ideally, an academic year outside the United States.
+In fulfillment of the mission of TAMUK, OGE encourages undergraduate and graduate students to spend a summer, a semester or, ideally, an academic year outside the United States.
 Students can earn credit toward their degrees through international studies.
 Faculty, staff and community members are also encouraged to participate in these programs.
 Options, with or without credit, are available for students and non-students in any degree or non-degree program.

 TAMUK has many exchange agreements with international institutions.
 Students may earn credit toward their degree programs while faculty can obtain experience that positively impacts their professional careers.
 International students and faculty can also come to TAMUK through an exchange program and study or teach here on campus.
 TAMUK currently has exchange agreements with institutions in Latin America, Europe and Asia.